 Creeping Red Fescue Seed

-Creeping Red Fescue is a lovely, soft, dark green cool season lawn type with a hint of red at the base which is part of the family of Fescue grasses known as Fine Fescues.
-It has a refined fine leaf blade making it a perfect grass type for an easy, low maintenance ground cover.
+Creeping Red Fescue is a lovely, soft, dark green cool-season lawn type with a hint of red at the base which is part of the family of Fescue grasses known as Fine Fescues.
+It has a refined fine leaf blade making it a perfect grass type for an easy, low-maintenance ground cover.

-Creeping Red Fescue gets its name from the ability to ‘creep’ into other areas due to the rhizomes with which this grass spreads, not the colour.
+Creeping Red Fescue gets its name from the ability to ‘creep’ into other areas due to the rhizomes with which this grass spreads, not the color.
 This makes it a superb choice to companion plant with other grasses to fill in where they lack.
-For example, a Ryegrass companion will give the lawn far greater durability to traffic and pets, while a Kentucky Bluegrass mix will deepen and darken the colour of the lawn nicely.
+For example, a Ryegrass companion will give the lawn far greater durability to traffic and pets, while a Kentucky Bluegrass mix will deepen and darken the color of the lawn nicely.

 Creeping Red Fescue is a great choice for landscaping, as it grows quickly and covers lots of ground.
 Because it grows well in sandy soil, it is also great for landscaping in tough spots.

-Creeping Red Fescue is a shade tolerant, eco-friendly grass that is easy to grow from seed.
-Creeping Red Fescue is easy on the environment due to low water, mowing and fertilization requirements.
-Even though it is one of the most shade tolerant varieties, it will also tolerate full sun conditions although more water may be required.
+Creeping Red Fescue is a shade-tolerant, eco-friendly grass that is easy to grow from seed.
+Creeping Red Fescue is easy on the environment due to low water, mowing, and fertilization requirements.
+Even though it is one of the most shade-tolerant varieties, it will also tolerate full sun conditions although more water may be required.